-The 120-volt AC power output from the generator will power appliances and other equipment.
+The AC power output from the generator will power appliances and other equipment.
 (The wattage requirement of appliances and electrical equipment may be referred to as "electrical load".)

-A 45-amp dual circuit breaker (two 45-amp circuits) mounted on the set protects the generator from an overloaded output, which occurs when too much load is applied at once.
+On the single-phase set, a 45-amp dual circuit breaker (two 45-amp circuits) mounted on the set protects the generator from an overloaded output, which occurs when too much load is applied at once.
+On the three-phase set, a three-pole 35-amp breaker is used.